 Dog-Friendly Accommodation Along the Great Ocean Road

-We ended up finding one caravan park that allowed us to stay in their on-site caravans, but discovered when we arrived that we shouldn’t have been booked in without a two-night stay (as it was the weekend).
+We found one caravan park that allowed us to stay in their on-site caravans, but discovered when we arrived that we shouldn’t have been booked in without a two-night stay (as it was the weekend).
 Plus the caravan and park were both quite run-down, so I’m not going to recommend it.
-Another park allowed pets inside their rustic cabins, but it was strictly BYO linen, so we had to skip.

-On the other hand, there are plenty of options for dog-friendly accommodation at the far end of the Great Ocean Road, around Warrnambool, Port Fairy and Portland.
-This includes plenty of dog-friendly cabins in caravan parks at reasonable prices.
+On the other hand, there’s plenty of dog-friendly caravan parks that also include dog-friendly cabins at the far end of the Great Ocean Road, around Warrnambool, Port Fairy and Portland.

 We stayed the night at the Gum Tree Caravan Park just outside of Port Fairy.
 The studio cabin was lovely and modern, with a great kitchen and ensuite bathroom, the owner of the park was friendly, and we were only charged an extra $10 per night for our dog.